stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: Ai Wars & The Metacrisis.md

 had parents that were very actively involved, [8074](https://www.youtube.com/watch?v=g7WtcTATa2U&t=8074.4s)

-scientists, philosophers, thinkers, you know. but if you think about why marcus aurelius dedicated the whole first chapter of meditations to his tutors, and if you think about how the dalai lama was conditioned where you find this three-year-old boy and have the top lamas in all of tibet to do everything, that is the whole canon of knowledge. of course, if that was applied to everybody, we'd have a very different world, right? and i think this is a very interesting insight
+scientists, philosophers, thinkers, you know. but if you think about why marcus aurelius dedicated the whole first chapter of [[meditation|meditations]] to his tutors, and if you think about how the dalai lama was conditioned where you find this three-year-old boy and have the top lamas in all of tibet to do everything, that is the whole canon of knowledge. of course, if that was applied to everybody, we'd have a very different world, right? and i think this is a very interesting insight